thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-28-how-art-programs-drive-innovation-thoughtworks.markdown

 The residency was launched in 2016 with a mission to support artists investigating new technologies and considering their implications for society.
 Residents are provided a workspace, stipend, active support and incubation, and access to the global network of tech sector employees at Thoughtworks, lasting anywhere from 3-6 months.

 {% include image file='riot.jpg'
-   caption='Karen Palmer\'s AI installation, RIOT' %}
+   alt='A "police officer" stands guard as vistors enter a frame box with "keep out" signs to watch a movie' caption='Karen Palmer\'s AI installation, RIOT' %}

 Each residency invites artists to apply given a particular theme.
 So far we have worked with artists to explore issues including [transhumanism](https://thoughtworksarts.io/projects/time-sense/) and [cyborgism](https://thoughtworksarts.io/projects/seismic-sense/), [genetic data privacy](https://thoughtworksarts.io/projects/suppressed-images/), [biometrics in virtual reality](https://thoughtworksarts.io/projects/biofields/), the [biases of AI](https://thoughtworksarts.io/projects/riot) and [movement in robotics](https://thoughtworksarts.io/blog/adrianne-wortzel-catie-cuan-awarded-robotics-residency/).